kumahq/kuma-website/app/_src/quickstart/kubernetes-demo.md

 To start learning how {{site.mesh_product_name}} works, you run and secure a simple demo application that consists of two services:

 - `demo-app`: a web application that lets you increment a numeric counter.
-It listens on port 5000
+It listens on port 5050
-- `redis`: data store for the counter
+- `kv`: an in-memory http database that lets you increment a numeric counter.
+It listens on port 5050

 {% mermaid %}